 So we covered a lot of ground in this article.
 Digital disruption has been happening for a while, but in 2020 it’s accelerating.
 We face old content challenges at a new scale and at a new level of complexity.
 And the only way to overcome those challenges is to usher in a new world of content strategy, intelligence, and operations.

 There might be several implications you’re pondering.
 Let’s end with one of the most exciting—you’re needed.
 Whether you’re a seasoned content leader or new to a content profession, you have talent and skills that are in demand like crazy.
-(Just take a look at a some of the career opportunities we curate.)

 Even more, what’s at stake is not just the success of a marketing campaign or a product or even a business.
 What’s at stake is the loss of our ability to trust, to make informed decisions, and to have healthy relationships with each other and our environment.
 What’s at stake is the loss of our humanity.
 Your mission, as a content professional, is more noble than ever.